List of minor biblical places: Amad

 Amad is a biblical place-name mentioned only in Joshua 19:26.
 It appears in a list of locations that make up the borders of the territory assigned to the biblical Tribe of Asher.

 Amam

 Amam (אמם, 'amam) is an unidentified site in the Negeb of Judah, near the border with Edom, mentioned in Joshua 15:26.

 Anaharath

 Anaharath is described in Joshua 19:19 as a location on the border of the territory belonging to the Tribe of Issachar.
-It was most likely located at the site now known as Tel Rekhesh.
+It was most likely located at the site now known as Tel Rekhesh/Tell el-Mukharkhash in the Tabor Stream valley.

 Arah of the Sidonians

 Arah of the Sidonians is a place-name which appears in Joshua 13:4.
 Other translations render the name Mearah.
 The initial syllable me- here is commonly interpreted as a preposition, yielding the translation "from Arah" instead of "Mearah".
 The me- is also interpreted as "from" by Thomas Kelly Cheyne, although he additionally proposed that further scribal error had influenced the word.